The Hull Lunchtime Club is dedicated to the story of

 national or regional experts.

-- Tues 9 May Zachariah Pearson: man of
+- Tues 9 May Zachariah Pearson: so what DID he do

 - Tues 13 June The Hessle Roaders: Hull's